Webinar report: COVID-19 is starting an Internal Comms movement

 Channa: We're having that conversation ourselves right now.
 Our CEO's are amazing.
 They have office hours on Slack every week and we have two co-CEOs.
 So one takes the morning shift for the international folks.
 It's very early East coast time.
 And then another one does it in the afternoon, for our West coast, employees.

 Our level of communication has ramped up a lot.
-We've got emails and office hours with our CEOs, video and Hangouts, and all of these channels.
+We've got emails and office hours with our CEOs, video, and all of these channels.
 We also have an ability for people to send in anonymous questions.
 The question that we're now asking ourselves is, okay, do we need to facilitate some other means for people to have conversations, talk, share, and express themselves.
 We're building that bridge as we walk.
 We really are because these are just an amazing set of months that we've had this 2020.
 I will say that in my view, do what you can to keep the conversation going, but you really do want for it to be productive.
 If it turns into just a gripe Fest, it's really difficult to glean real insights from that.
 And then, action steps, it's so seductive to get caught up in conversation, venting and we all do it in all parts of our lives.
 It's just the natural thing to do.
 I think for many people, the hard part is to then translate those notes into an action plan and then do something.
 Put the budget behind it, get the team committed to building a plan, rolling it out, having it, executing it well, promoting your success, and then repeating it, doing it again.

 For us, one of the things we're going to do is leverage a platform that we have called all voices.
 Our HR team is actually the one that really manages this, but it is a completely anonymous way for you to submit.
 Anything whatsoever that you're feeling about, your work environment, if you don't feel psychologically safe, if you've experienced bullying if you have just a really difficult question about racism and you're afraid of asking it because of any potential backlash, we give you an opportunity to share your concerns and your stories, completely anonymously.
 The head of HR gets these every single day.
 They are pushed to her inbox and she immediately begins a dialogue with that person again, completely anonymously, or she forwards it to a CEO or anybody else who has access to that database and they have the conversation.